5th Separate Guards Motor Rifle Brigade: Russian invasion of Ukraine

 The brigade took part in the battle of Izium where they allegedly abused civilians during the occupation of the city.
 In January 2023, it became part of the Russian army under the 1st Donetsk Army Corps, which was later reformed into the 51st Combined Arms Army.

 According to Ukrainian reports, the brigade was involved in combat on the Maryinka front west of Donetsk in November 2023.
 In June 2024, the brigade was involved in the battle of Krasnohorivka.

+In September 2024, four Russian servicemen (Vitaly Vasnyatsky, Vladislav Agaltsev, Vladimir Bazhin and Andrey Yordanov) were put on trial for the rape and murder of the American Pro-Russian foreign fighter Russell Bentley who served in the Donetsk-based Vostok battalion.
+All four pleaded guilty and on 8 December 2024, they were demoted and sentenced by court-martial in Donetsk to 12 years imprisonment for their war crimes.

 The commander of the brigade, Russian major general Pavel Klimenko, was killed in Ukraine on 6 November 2024 by a kamikaze drone.

 On 5 December 2024 the brigade was awarded the "Guards" status.

 The unit was heavily involved in the battle of Kurakhove along with the 110th Separate Motor Rifle Brigade and received an official commendation from the Russian Minister of Defence for the capture of the city.